kathy & ron goodlad: 50+ years of learning together

 Lancaster, California

 Kathy was more than 8 months pregnant when we were moving.
-We were greeted by 15 people from our new church who unpacked us.
+We were greeted by 15 people from our new church who unpacked for us.
 We had a “family tree” in the front yard.
-And my first executive experience while troubleshooting a challenged company.
+And my first executive experience was while troubleshooting a challenged company.

 Fresno, California